smartqasa/custom-sonos-card/README.md

 However, you can also select individual sections to enable.
 Use this if you want to show the different sections next to each other (by adding multiple instances of the card with different sections enabled).

-By using the section configuration you can utilise the full power of Home Assistant's layout capabilities and also drag in other cards in your Sonos Dashboard view.
+By using the section configuration you can utilise the full power of Home Assistant's layout capabilities and also drag in other cards in your Dashboard view.

 ### Configuration